 SHORT-TERM RENTAL COMPLIANCE

-Short-term rentals in Ruidoso are required to obtain a CRS Business Registration Number, a Short-Term Rental Permit, and comply with all the provisions, as adopted by Village Council in Ordinance 2025-01 in February 2025.
+Short-term rentals in Ruidoso are required to obtain a NM GRT (tax) ID Number, a Short-Term Rental Permit, and comply with all the provisions, as adopted by Village Council in Ordinance 2025-01 in February 2025.
+You can obtain a VOR Business Registration here.

 CHRYSANTI JONES